adelhpour/Alcuin/docs/software.rst

 To the Developers
 =================

-To use NetworkEditorGUI, a developer should follow the following steps:
+To use NetworkEditorGUI portable library, a developer should follow the following steps:

+    * Either :ref:`build <download:Build from source>` NetworkEditorGUI portable library from source or :ref:`install <download:Download binary installers>` it by downloading the binary installers,
-    * Link their code against NetworkEditorGUI library, located in the ``lib`` or ``bin`` folder (depending on the operating system) under install directory
+    * Link their code against NetworkEditorGUI library, located in the ``lib`` or ``bin`` folder (depending on the operating system) under install directory,
-    * include NetworkEditorGUI header files, located in the ``include`` folder under install directory, in their project
+    * include NetworkEditorGUI header files, located in the ``include`` folder under install directory, in their project,
-    * create an object of ``MyNetworkEditorWidget`` in their code
+    * create an object of ``MyNetworkEditorWidget`` in their code.

 To the Users
 ============

-To use NetworkEditorGUI, a user should build a test-app from source or install it using the binary installers
+To use NetworkEditorGUI application, a user/ developer should :ref:`build <download:Build from source>` the application from source or :ref:`install <download:Download binary installers>` it by downloading the binary installers.

 Architecture
 ############